Maintenance Technician

 A maintenance technician performs general maintenance on assets and is responsible for the upkeep of a facility.

 Depending on the size of the organization and maintenance budget, maintenance technicians have varying degrees of responsibility.
-For instance, a maintenance professional for a small apartment community is a “jack of all trades.”
-Simultaneously, one within a world-class manufacturing plant specializes in preventive, predictive, and emergency maintenance on specific types of equipment.
+For instance, a maintenance technician for a small apartment community is a “jack of all trades,” while a maintenance technician within a world-class manufacturing plant specializes in preventive, predictive, and emergency maintenance on specific types of equipment.

-In large organizations, maintenance professional reports to a maintenance supervisor or manager.
-In smaller organizations, maintenance professional reports to a facility or property manager.
+In large organizations, a maintenance technician reports to a maintenance supervisor or manager.
+In smaller organizations, a maintenance technician reports to a facility or property manager.

 Responsibilities